MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 - Specifying the target machine on which to run it
 - How any results are returned

-In the following sections we will discuss how this is done with the Q# standalone application from the command prompt, and then proceed to using Python and C# host programs.
+In the following sections you will learn how this is done with the Q# standalone application from the command prompt, and then proceed to using Python and C# host programs.
-We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it's primary functionality does not center around a local Q# file.
+The standalone application of Q# Jupyter Notebooks will be reserved for last, because unlike the first three, it's primary functionality does not center around a local Q# file.

 > [!NOTE]
-> Although we don't illustrate it in these examples, one commonality between the run methods is that any messages printed from inside the Q# program (by way of [`Message`](xref:Microsoft.Quantum.Intrinsic.Message) or [`DumpMachine`](xref:Microsoft.Quantum.Diagnostics.DumpMachine), for example) will typically always be printed to the respective console.
+> Although it is not illustrated in these examples, one commonality between the run methods is that any messages printed from inside the Q# program (by way of [`Message`](xref:Microsoft.Quantum.Intrinsic.Message) or [`DumpMachine`](xref:Microsoft.Quantum.Diagnostics.DumpMachine), for example) will typically always be printed to the respective console.

 ## Q# from the command prompt

 One of the easiest ways to get started writing Q# programs is to avoid worrying about separate files and a second language altogether.
 Using Visual Studio Code or Visual Studio with the QDK extension allows for a seamless work flow in which we run Q# callables from only a single Q# file.

-For this, we will ultimately run the program by entering
+For this, you will ultimately run the program by entering

 ```dotnetcli
 dotnet run